| Minutes of Fans Forum

 reason for so many last season was because he felt Tony Pulis had arrived

 too late at the Club to make the necessary permanent signings.
+Mr Coates then went on to

 explain his expectations for the coming season.
 He said that the Manager had